vinland-technology/flict-obsolete/README.md

 docker pull sandklef/flict
 ```

-### Prepare to run the FOSS License Compatibility Tool
+### Prepare to run the FOSS License Compliance Tool

 Create a directory for the components